mne-tools/mne-python/doc/install/manual_install.rst

    instead.

 MNE-Python requires Python version |min_python_version| or higher.
-If you need to install Python, please see our :ref:`install-python` guide.
+If you need help installing Python, please refer to our :ref:`install-python` guide.

 Installing MNE-Python with all dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We suggest to install MNE-Python into its own ``conda`` environment.
+If you use Anaconda, we suggest installing MNE-Python into its own ``conda`` environment.

-The dependency stack is large and may take a long time (several tens of minutes) to resolve on some systems via the default ``conda`` solver.
+The dependency stack is large and may take a long time (several tens of minutes) to resolve on some systems via the default ``conda`` command.
 We therefore highly recommend using `mamba <https://mamba.readthedocs.io/>`__ instead, a ``conda`` replacement that is **much** faster.